Trump will impose new tariffs on Mexico, Canada and China on Saturday, White House says

 “These are promises made and promises kept by the president,” she said.

-She declined to offer additional details on the new tariffs, including whether they will be applied to oil imports or whether additional exemptions will be included.
+She didn’t provide any details on precisely how the new tariffs would be implemented, only saying that the fine print would be available for public inspection within the next 24 hours.
+She similarly declined to say whether they will be applied to oil imports or whether additional exemptions will be included.

+Placing significant tariffs on the United States’ biggest trading partners serves as a gamble that taxing American companies for imported goods will ultimately punish the countries that make stuff Americans want — and bring those nations to the negotiating table.
+But it’s a risky bet that could easily backfire on American consumers and the economy.

+Trump this week dismissed the idea that American consumers were reliant on imports from its two North American neighbors.

 The-CNN-Wire